rah-ds/rah5ff_DS5111su24_lab_01/README.md

 * updated the Demo to include a user-friendly way to call package

 ### Week 7-Review
+* review - focused on what we learned and writing some more tests

 ### Week 8-Refactoring and Linting
 * refactored until there was an acceptable score (10/10) in Pylint